ThreeTen/threetenbp/README.md

 #### FAQs

 1. What version of Java SE 8 does this project map to?
-This project currently maps to the expected contents of release Java SE 8u20.
+This project currently maps to the contents of release Java SE 8u20.

 2. Will the backport be kept up to date?
 There are no plans for further releases.